gawbul/pyEnsemblRest/README.rst

 GET endpoints
 -------------

 EnsemblRest and EnsemblGenomeRest class methods are not defined in libraries, so you cannot see docstring using help() method on python or ipython terminal.
 However you can see all methods available for ensembl_ and ensemblgenomes_ rest server once class is instantiate.
-To get help on a particoular method, please refer to ensembl help documentation on different endpoints in the ensembl_ and ensemblgenomes_ rest service.
+To get help on a particular method, please refer to ensembl help documentation on different endpoints in the ensembl_ and ensemblgenomes_ rest service.
 Please note that endpoints on ensembl_ may be different from ensemblgenomes_ endpoints.
 If you look, for example, at sequence_ endpoint documentation, you will find optional and required parameters.
 Required parameters must be specified in order to work properly, otherwise you will get an exception.
 Optional parameters may be specified or not, depending on your request.
 In all cases parameter name are the same used in documentation.
 For example to get data using sequence_ endpoint, you must specify at least required parameters:

 .. code:: python